 Non-alcoholic fatty liver has become very common in western countries.
 Processed foods containing a long list of unhealthy ingredients are one of the main culprits.
 Fatty liver has become a prevalent ailment together with obesity.

-People with non-alcoholic fatty liver can greatly improve their condition by taking an omega-3 supplement.
+People with non-alcoholic fatty liver can significantly improve their condition by taking an omega-3 supplement.
 It has been proven that omega-3 reduces the fat and inflammation in the liver.

 Omega-3 supplements lower the presence of fat and inflammation in the liver